hannotify/hanno.codes/_drafts/java-26.md

 #### Pattern Matching for instanceof

-The Java 22 version of [pattern matching for instanceof](https://openjdk.org/jeps/394) didn't support primitive type patterns, but this capability would perfectly align with the purpose of `instanceof`: to test whether a value can be converted safely to a given type.
+The Java 22-version of [pattern matching for instanceof](https://openjdk.org/jeps/394) didn't support primitive type patterns, but this capability would perfectly align with the purpose of `instanceof`: to test whether a value can be converted safely to a given type.
 To convert primitives safely, Java developers had to deal with lossy casts and range checks to prevent loss of information:

 ```java
 int roomSize = reverb.roomSize();